Samsung/tizen-docs/docs/application/tizen-studio/native-tools/ui-builder/multiple-screens.md

       If you change the properties in the common configuration, the changes are applied to all other specific configurations.

-   2. Edit the **Variation** property of the UI component.When the size of the UI component in a specific configuration is modified, the default screen configuration is separated and mapped to the new screen configuration.
+   2. Edit the **Variation** property of the UI component.

+      When the size of the UI component in a specific configuration is modified, the default screen configuration is separated and mapped to the new screen configuration.
 The **Variation** property of the UI component is created and set only for the modified specific configuration.

    3. Add a UI component to the specific configuration.